fbpx ...

 • Live videos are gaining steam on social media, but still not the number-one reason people use social networks.
 Gen X, millennials, Gen X, and baby boomers all cite keeping up with friends and family as their top reason for using social media, at 46%, 49%, 55%, and 60% respectively.

-• Live streaming still isn’t the most popular type of content on social media, but the demand for it keeps growing.
+• The live-streaming market still isn’t the most popular type of social media content, but the demand for it keeps growing.
 It’s the third most engaging type of video content according to users: 37% of social media users find live video content the most engaging type of in-feed content.
-Short-form videos are first at 66% and images are live streaming still isn’t the most popular type of content on social media, but the demand for it keeps growing.
+Short-form videos are first at 66%, and images are live streaming.
+It still isn’t the most popular type of content on social media, but the demand for it keeps growing.
 It’s the third most engaging type of video content according to users: 37% of social media users find live video content the most engaging type of in-feed content.
 Short-form videos are first at 66% and images are second at 61%.

-By 2027, it is anticipated that the live streaming market would be worth $184.3 billion.
+Overview By 2027, it is anticipated that the live-streaming market will be worth $184.3 billion.

 In comparison to video on demand, live video garners 27% more watch time per viewing, or roughly 6 more minutes, at 24.41 minutes on average (slightly fewer than 18 minutes)